KumarAditya98/GWU-Capstone/Readme.md

 ## Downloading Trained Models

-To download the models we trained using our methodologies, run the following command in your Linux terminal:
+To download the models we trained using our methodologies, run the shell script download_models in your Linux terminal by running the following command:

 ```bash
 bash download_models.sh